 For the most accurate and up-to-date information about when you can expect to receive your ASVAB scores, we recommend contacting the testing center or organization that administered the test.
 They will be able to provide you with the most current information based on their procedures and resources.

-💡 The PiCAT Test is an at-home version of the ASVAB Test.
-Although the content of the the test is almost identical, the format and scoring differs.
-If you are taking this test, make sure to read our Free PiCAT Practice page to learn more about the singularities of this test.
-JobTestPrep also offers a full comprehensive PiCAT PrepPack to give you access to study guides and simulation tests.
+Although the content of the test is almost identical, the format and scoring differ.
+If you are taking this test, make sure to read our PiCAT Scores page to learn more about its singularities.
+Also, visit our PiCAT Practice Test to find additional practice questions.

 After months of thorough research and sifting through feedback from 100+ customers, our experts developed a 3-step formula to ace the ASVAB test and get the best possible score.